Bloom Burton

 Series A in 2020

-Triumvira Immunologics, Inc. (“Triumvira”) is an immunotherapy company co-founded in 2015 by Dr. Jonathan Bramson at McMaster University and Bloom Burton & Co., with the vision of developing novel T cell therapies that are safer and more efficacious than current cancer treatments, including chimeric antigen receptor (CAR) and engineered T cell receptor (TCR) therapies.
-Their proprietary T cell Antigen Coupler (TAC) technology recruits the entire natural T cell receptor and is independent of the major histocompatibility complex (MHC), allowing for the development of better therapies for a broader range of patients with solid or liquid malignancies and also with diseases other than cancer.
+Triumvira Immunologics is an immunotherapy company founded in 2015 and headquartered in Austin, Texas, with research facilities in Hamilton, Canada.
+The company focuses on developing innovative T cell therapies for cancer treatment, including chimeric antigen receptor (CAR) and engineered T cell receptor (TCR) therapies.
+Its lead product, CD19-TAC01, targets CD19 for the treatment of B cell malignancies.
+Triumvira's proprietary T cell Antigen Coupler (TAC) technology enhances the recruitment of the natural T cell receptor and operates independently of the major histocompatibility complex.
+This unique approach enables the creation of more effective therapies for a diverse range of patients suffering from both solid and liquid tumors, as well as other diseases.

 Antibe Therapeutics